American Board of Internal Medicine

 - Hospice and Palliative Medicine

-An Internist with special knowledge and skills to prevent and relieve the suffering experienced by patients with life-limiting illnesses.
+An Internist who specializes in Hospice and Palliative Medicine provides care to prevent and relieve the suffering experienced by patients with life-limiting illnesses.
 This specialist works with an interdisciplinary hospice or palliative care team to optimize quality of life while addressing the physical, psychological, social and spiritual needs of both patient and family.

 - Infectious Disease